nitkannen/multimodal-cultural-fairness/README.md

 * CIC: A framework for Culturally-aware Image Captioning (very good paper)
 * Visually Grounded Reasoning across Languages and Cultures (MILA)
 * Broaden the Vision: Geo-Diverse Visual Commonsense Reasoning
+* ICU: Conquering Language Barriers in Vision-and-Language Modeling by Dividing the Tasks into Image Captioning and Language Understanding
+* Towards Equitable Representation in Text-to-Image Synthesis Models with the Cross-Cultural Understanding Benchmark (CCUB) Dataset [Same authors as Image captioning] [data for t2I]

 ## Culture Grounding
 * A Computational Approach to Identifying Cultural Keywords Across Languages